-Daveed is a registered chartered engineer through the Engineering Council UK, as well as a Fellow of the Higher Education Academy (HEA) and members of the Chartered Institution of Building Services Engineers (CIBSE) and the American Society of Heating and Refrigeration and Air-Conditioning Engineers (ASHRAE), as well as the secretary for the CIB (International Council for Research and Innovation in Building and Construction) working commission W108 (Climate Change and the Built Environment).
+He is a registered chartered engineer through the Engineering Council UK and Fellow of the Chartered Institution of Building Services Engineers (CIBSE), as well as a Fellow of the Higher Education Academy (HEA) and member of the American Society of Heating and Refrigeration and Air-Conditioning Engineers (ASHRAE).

 Prizes or Honours

 - MANWEB / NORWEB Prize (MANWEB plc / NORWEB plc, 2001)

 - Course Prize (UMIST, 2001)

 - Course Prize (UMIST, 2000)

 - Mitsubishi Electric Environmental Scholarships (Mitsubishi Electric Limited, 2000)

 - MANWEB / NORWEB Prize (MANWEB plc / NORWEB plc, 2000)